 Grab your keys because we are going racing with X1 Boston.
 Race go karts on an indoor track with your coworkers and these are not your average go karts.
 Inspired by the kart race lovin’ Europeans, these karts are brought over from Germany and built to give the driver the best experience.
+Check out our services page for more team building activities in Boston.

 Even more than that, X1 Boston has conference rooms to host meetings with your employees, a restaurant and bar for relaxing after races, billiards for some down time, and so much more.
 Compete against one another to see who can get the best time on and off the track…off the track?
 Yep!
 Try out their Pit Stop Tire Change Challenge working on an actual NASCAR racecar!
 In record time, remove and replace 4 NASCAR tires.
 Strategize on how to get the quickest time.
 If done well, you may get your company placed on their Top 10 Times Leaderboard.
 How is that for team building?